Thi-Tracey-Nguyen/Terminal-App/README.md

 ### Steps to install
 1. Open terminal by:
 - On Mac: pressing Command + space, type 'Terminal', hit enter
-- On window: pressing Windows key + X then click Command prompt, at the command prompt, type: 'bash' then hit Enter
+- On Window: pressing Windows key + X then click Command prompt, at the command prompt, type: 'bash' then hit Enter
-2. In the terminal, input the followings:
+2. In the terminal, do the followings:
-* Change the working directory to where you want to download the folder:
+* Change the working directory to where you want to download the application folder:
 `cd <filepath>`
 * Clone this repository to your computer
 `git clone https://github.com/Thi-Tracey-Nguyen/word_game`